cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 #### 3. Training and Testing List
 Prepare the training and the testing list containing the labels of the files and put it into ./dataset_csv folder.
 (We provides the csv sample training and testing list in named "TMB_endometrial_train.csv" and "TMB_endometrial_test.csv")

-example of the "TMB prediction for the aggressive subtype" training sets CSV files:
+example of the "TMB prediction for the aggressive subtype" training set list:
 | slide_id       | case_id     | label   | covariate |
 | :---           |  :---       | :---:   |:---:|
 | slide_1        | slide_1     | TMBH   |   F |